RoutedDart/carbon/docs/difference_for_humans.md

 Output:

 ```
-multi unit -> in 1 year 2 months 3 days from now
+multi unit -> 1 year, 2 months and 3 days from now
-short join -> in 1 yr, 2 mo from now
+short join -> 1 yr and 2 mo from now
-just now -> a moment ago
+just now -> 0 seconds ago
 ```